 Baby car seats & infant child restraint safety

 The information given here is just a brief outline of the types of child restraints available.
 More comprehensive information, including legal requirements for wearing restraints, is available online via links at the bottom of the page for your state transport authority and state motoring organisation or from your local Kidsafe office.
-You can also read more online via the links below:
+You can also read more at

 The law relating to child restraints has changed, as of November 9, 2009.
 The current law is: